Enigmatic-Smile/docs/web/README.md

 <br/>

 The `data-auto-open` property allows you to open the web form automatically on page load if set to `true`.
-You can set `data-overlay-close` to `false` and the form won't be closed when clicking on the overlay background.
+If `data-auto-close` is set to `false` the form won't be automatically closed after linking a card.
+You can set `data-close-events` to `false` and the form won't add the default close events.
 After adding the Web SDK script on your website a global variable `Fidel` is created with two methods that you can use to open and close the web form manually, `Fidel.openForm()` and `Fidel.closeForm()`.
 See an example below:

 <h5>Fidel.openForm() global function.</h5>